karim40188/egyption-party/README.md

 Egyptian Party Project

-This project showcases an Egyptian party theme with interactive features using HTML, CSS, JavaScript, and jQuery.
+This project showcases an Egyptian party theme with interactive features using HTML, CSS, JavaScript, and jQuery, and bootstrap.

 Features:
 - Side Bar: Navigate easily with a side bar menu.